Children and young persons placed outside own home

 Statistical presentation

-These statistics contain yearly estimates of the municipalities' initiated placements and placements of children and young persons in out-of-home care.
-The figures are are divided into provinces, municipalities, type of measure, place of accommodation, cause of placement in out-of-home care, cause of change in placement of out-of-home care, sex and age groups.
-These statistics are published in the StatBank and NYT from Statistics Denmark.
+The statistics contain yearly estimates of the municipalities’ initiated placements and placements of children and young persons in out-of-home care.
+The figures are classified by provinces, municipalities, type of measure, place of accommodation, cause of placement in out-of-home care, cause of change in the placement of out-of-home care, sex, and age groups.
+The statistics are published in StatBank Denmark and in a NYT article authored in Danish by Statistics Denmark.

 Read more about statistical presentation